THE REVELATION: THE MEANING OF THE MILLENNIUM

 Needless to say, our premillennarian brothers sharply disagree with this characterization of the Millennium.
 The controversy swirls around four crucial questions.
 Let us carefully address each one now.

 1. In this text, where are we, chronologically speaking?
-Are we dealing here with events subsequent to the Parousia of 19:11-21, as premillennarians hold; or are we back at the beginning of the Era of Proclamation, as amillennarians hold?
+Are we dealing here with events subsequent to the Parousia described in Revelation 19:11-21, as premillennarians hold; or are we back at the beginning of the Era of Proclamation, as amillennarians hold?

 For a number of reasons, I would argue that the amillennial view is much to be preferred.